-In this video, Adrian Poole, Head of the Employment Law Team, gives an update on 'no jab, no job' and what healthcare employers should be doing whilst the Government is reviewing the policy.
+In this video, the Employment Law Team, gives an update on 'no jab, no job' and what healthcare employers should be doing whilst the Government is reviewing the policy.

 We've also provided a transcription of the video below.

 It's been a week or so since I gave my last update with regards to the no jabs no job policy and where things were going.
 Back then, it seemed likely that if staff in the healthcare sector with a patient-facing role, and who were not otherwise exempt, didn't have the vaccine by the third of February (that being the first vaccine), then they were at risk of losing their job because they wouldn't make the deadline of the first of April to be fully vaccinated.

 Well, everything has since changed in that the Government seems to be partway through a u-turn and has announced a two-week emergency consultation to decide whether they're going to continue with this policy or not.